 How to change Estonian Company (OÜ) ownership?

-Since 2023, changing Estonian company ownership has become significantly easier, with most cases no longer requiring a notarial deed.
-However, your experience will largely depend on your digital signing capabilities.
+Since 2020, changing Estonian company ownership has become significantly easier, with most cases no longer requiring a notarial deed.

 3 main share transfer options